 In 2014, Leo started the 2-year multimedia project “Article 6” which explores the core of Rio’s social and housing problems documenting the life of hundreds of families living in extreme poverty inside an abandoned public building, a few meters away from the stadium where would hold the Football World Cup finals.
 Both projects had considerable exposure and have been exhibited all around the country.

 The desire to connect with his continent’s native culture and unfold the hidden history carried Leo to the Amazon.
 Since 2015, he has been working on a long-term project about a native Bora shaman deep inside the rainforest.
-Also, to uncover the indigenous community's search for identity, Leo is documenting with visual narratives stories, the Brazilian collective memory, its ruins and its scars from the military dictatorship that ruled the country for long 21 years.
+Also, to uncover the Brazilian search for a common identity, Leo is documenting with visual narratives stories, the sense of the collective memory, its ruins, and its scars which are still intrinsic and connected with the current issues.
 The intense concern is due to the traces of a colonial past still rooted and perceptible among Brazilian society.
-With photography, Leo desires to unveil the historical development of his country.
+With photography, Leo desires to unveil the problematic historical development of his country.

-Currently, Leo is a member of the VII Mentor Program and his work has been published by Der Spiegel, The Wall Street Journal, Bloomberg Businessweek, Il Fatto Quotidiano, Die Ziet and El País.
+Leo recently completed the Mentor Program at VII Photo Agency and his work has been published by The Wall Street Journal, Der Spiegel, El Pais, El Pais Semanal, Il Fatto Quotidiano, Bloomberg Businessweek, Die Zeit, and others.